The Borgias (1981 TV series): Reception

-Intended to be a gripping historical melodrama in the same vein as the earlier BBC series, I, Claudius, and despite credible locations and excellent cinematography, the series was not a critical success.
+Intended to be a gripping historical melodrama in the same vein as the earlier BBC series, I, Claudius, the series was not a critical success.
 The BBC screened the series at the same time as ITV's lavish Brideshead Revisited, and critics contrasted the high production values and stellar cast of Brideshead with The Borgias seeming focus on frequent graphic violence and nudity.